A menu of fitness studios and gyms (mostly on the Westside) tested by PERSU

 $ = great deal $$ = average $$$ = pricey | CP = Taken through ClassPass | G = Groupon

-- **Cardio Barre ($$) - Located on S. Robertson Blvd., the Beverly Hills studio includes free baby-sitting during the class.
+- **Cardio Barre ($$) - LOCATION CLOSED - Located on S. Robertson Blvd., the Beverly Hills studio includes free baby-sitting during the class.
 Taught by fit instructors, the classes are fast-paced, repetitive ballet-style movements on the bar that target your legs, butt, and core.
 Come early to grab a spot because the room fills up fast!
 (And check Groupon because they always have deals!).
 P = street & meter parking only

 - *Aisha Ali, Classes ($$) - Aisha teaches out of her in-home studio and although she is a legendary bellydancer, I felt her class was less instructional and more of an improv follow-along.
 P = residential street parking

 - ***Pacific Arts Center ($$/G) - This studio offers bellydance classes from three different teachers, each with a unique style.
 Check Groupon for occassional class package deals!
 P = tiny lot in the back and street/meter parking

 Olga: learn Olga's fun choreography as she mixes in different elements of dance and keeps the energy up with her fun personality!

 Masa: go to Masa's Monday evening class to learn exciting drum choreography as she teaches along to the beat of live drums instead of a soundtrack

 Tamra-Henna: learn detailed techniques of Egyptian Classical as Tamra-Henna goes over drills to isolate core muscles